blockfirm/pine-api/README.md

 Your node will now monitor the blockchain and send a notification with the Apple Push Notifications Service every time it finds a matching transaction.

+## Setting up the fiat rates service

+Fiat exchange rates are provided by [BitcoinAverage](https://bitcoinaverage.com) and updated every minute.
+If you're setting up your own node you will need to create a BitcoinAverage account with the *Developer Plan* or higher.

+1. Create a BitcoinAverage account
+2. Get your API key
+3. Open `src/config.js`
+4. Enter your key credentials (`publicKey` and `secretKey`) in `fiatRates.bitcoinAverage`
+5. Build and restart the server

 ## API

 ### Endpoints